Trump rejects Dems’ request to testify at impeachment trial

-The request in a letter from House impeachment managers does not require Trump to appear — though the Senate could later force a subpoena — but it does warn that any refusal to testify could be used at trial to support arguments for a conviction.
-The request makes clear Democrats’ determination to present an aggressive case against him even though he has left the White House.
+Although Democrats might not have the power to force Trump’s testimony, the request from House impeachment managers is part of their overall effort to put the violent events of Jan.
+6 on the record for history and hold him accountable for his words.
+Democrats will look to use his refusal to testify against him as they argue that the ex-president has avoided responsibility for his actions.

-Hours after the letter was released, Trump adviser Jason Miller said that “the president will not testify in an unconstitutional proceeding.”
-Separately, Trump’s lawyers dismissed the request as a “public relations stunt.”
+Hours after the Democrats’ Thursday request was revealed, Trump adviser Jason Miller dismissed the trial as “an unconstitutional proceeding” and said the former president would not testify.
+Separately, Trump’s lawyers denounced the request as a “public relations stunt.”

 The impeachment trial starts Feb.
 9. Trump, the first president to be impeached twice, is charged with inciting an insurrection on Jan.
 6, when a mob of his supporters broke into the Capitol to interrupt the electoral vote count.
 Five people died.
 Before the riot, Trump had told his supporters to “fight like hell” to overturn his election defeat.